Innovating Telehealth Technology with Synzi

 Synzi is a virtual care company dedicated to providing better ways for providers and payers to engage colleagues, patients and members simply and efficiently.
 Their mission is to deliver technology to the healthcare industry that drives better access of care to patients and members through the advancement of a state-of-the-art communication platform.
-Synzi’s platform enhances the telehealth marketplace by bringing together various communication methods to help enable better performance for healthcare organizations, better access for patients, and better outcomes for all.
+Synzi’s telehealth technology enhances the telehealth and home health marketplace by bringing together various communication methods to help enable better performance for healthcare organizations, better access for patients, and better outcomes for all.

 Synzi is working to help patients get access to the right care at the right time, bringing convenience and peace of mind to patients and members.
 Home health and virtual care organizations are under an increasing amount of pressure to achieve business goals.
 The new Centers for Medicare and Medicaid Services Patient-Driven Groupings Model (PDGM) will be enacted on January 1, 2020.
 This new model shifts the financial burden onto home health organizations, placing increased pressure on them to provide more care with fewer committed dollars.
 Essentially, these organizations must find a way to deliver the same quality of care more cost effectively and provide an experience that leaves patients highly satisfied.
-Synzi’s platform helps these home health and technology enabled care organizations do just that, by empowering providers, nurses, and care managers to communicate with their patients through a variety of digital tools like video and mobile technology, enabling more efficient and secure virtual communication and care.
+Synzi’s platform helps these home health organizations do just that, by empowering providers, nurses, and care managers to communicate with their patients through a variety of digital tools and telehealth technology like video and mobile, enabling more efficient and secure virtual communication and care.

 Figure 1: Synzi’s HIPAA-Compliant Secure Messaging